← Back to Blog

 This is the absolute game changer.
 When you use a digital system, you can instantly search for a student's name.
 You do not have to flip through pages.

 If you are in an IEP meeting and a specialist asks about a student's behavior in October, you just type the student's name into your app.
 Every single interaction, behavior note, and parent phone call appears instantly on your screen.
 Using ShortHand means you can confidently read off exact quotes and dates without breaking a sweat.
-It makes you look incredibly professional and prepared, and it completely shuts down any arguments about what actually happened.
+It allows you to answer questions with confidence because you're working from records instead of memory.

 Undeniable Timestamps

 When you log an incident digitally, it is automatically timestamped by the system.
 You do not have to remember to write down the date and time.
-More importantly, an automatic timestamp is undeniable proof that you documented the behavior exactly when you said you did.
-A parent cannot argue that you made it all up at the end of the semester.
-The digital footprint protects you.
+More importantly, an automatic timestamp confirms that you documented the behavior exactly when you said you did.
+There is no ambiguity about when the entry was created.
+The digital record stands on its own.

 Making the Switch from Paper to Digital